 - Work in Unitec's brand new trade skills building, Mataaho - a fantastic new purpose built facility for all trades

 This programme does not enable graduates to practice as qualified plumbers, gasfitters or drainlayers, but is an ideal foundation to prepare for an apprenticeship and to become fully qualified with further study in these apprenticeship programmes:

 1. To be 16 years old by the time the programme starts

-2. 20 credits at NCEA Level 1, 10 credits in literacy (English) and 10 credits in numeracy, or equivalent skills and knowledge
+2. Completed NCEA Level 1 with 10 credits in English and 10 credits in Mathematics.

 3. If English is not your first language, you will need one or more of the following: